A Busy Active Life with Physical Discomfort

 Jen is in her 40s and has two children.
 After having her second one in her later 30s, she found that recovery from second childbirth was very challenging, saying, “After my little boy was born, I just could not get my body back; not in a way that I could feel comfortable in my body.
-I was one of those people that say ‘I’ve tried everything and it just doesn’t work.
-It’s just my body like, I’m stuck like this.”
+I was one of those people that said, ‘I’ve tried everything, and it just doesn’t work.
+It’s just my body like; I’m stuck like this.”

 Jen says, “I’m a really active person.
 I’m a runner, and I’m a dancer; I’m an aerialist; I use my body on a daily basis.
-I got to the point that I felt like a sack of potatoes all the time… I just had inflammation everywhere in my body.”
+I got to the point where I felt like a sack of potatoes all the time.
+I just had inflammation everywhere in my body.”

 She was physically uncomfortable and unhappy with herself: “Every night before bed, I would bloat and look like I was six months pregnant, and I would just be disgusted with myself.”
 Jen was tired all the time, even for a mom of two, saying that she felt like she was “always dragging.”

 She learned about intermittent fasting at a performance when a sound engineer friend explained that he had lost weight and been able to discontinue his diabetic meds because of his ketogenic diet.
 She decided to commit to the keto diet for four weeks, and after three months, she had lost “ten or twelve pounds.”